XanaduAI/Xanadu-Quantum-Codebook/nodes/I.1/Lesson.md

 Quite often, we will see the notation $\vert \psi \rangle$, which represents a qubit in some arbitrary state labelled by $\psi$.

-Bra-ket notation gets its name for a reason: for every ket, there is an associated **bra**.
+Bra–ket notation gets its name for a reason: for every ket, there is an associated **bra**.
 A bra is like a ket turned on its side.
 It is a row vector, where each element in the vector is the complex conjugate of the corresponding element in the ket.
 (More formally, a bra is the conjugate transpose of a ket.)
 The notation for bras